Our People

 Hawa Nindow

-Hawa Nindow has eight years working experience in Education and Community Development.
-She has worked with T-TEL since 2017 and currently the University Coordinator for University of Education, Winneba.
+Hawa Nindow is a Regional Team Lead based in Koforidua.
+She has eight years working experience in Education and Community Development.
+She has worked with T-TEL since 2017.
 She holds a Master’s degree in Educational Administration and Management and a degree in Integrated Development Studies.
 As a development practitioner, she has held a range of project roles that involves coordinating activities at the community, district, regional and national levels.
 She has also undertaken assignments in many regions of Ghana, with a variety of competencies including training, facilitation, organisational capacity building, and action planning and monitoring.
 She is an honest and hardworking individual willing to learn new skills.
 Hawa is a good team player and able to work independently.

 Mabel Viviey